lukashchu/hugo-mock-landing-page-domain-name/README.md

 This repository contains the source code for the Opus landing page, built with [Hugo](https://gohugo.io/).
 The site showcases key features of Opus—such as higher payouts, faster response times, and gamified incentives—while emphasizing how Opus is reshaping the crowdsourcing landscape.
 All of this was created as a part of my course work for CIS 3500: Software Design/Engineering with Professor Lumbroso at the University of Pennsylvania

+## Description of Workflow Created

+This repository uses GitHub Actions to automate the building and deployment of the Opus landing page to GitHub Pages.
+The workflow is triggered whenever changes are pushed to the main branch, ensuring that the published website always reflects the latest updates.

+### Workflow Details:

+- **Name**: 🏗️ Build and Deploy GitHub Pages
+- **Trigger**: Pushes to the main branch
+- **Environment**: Ubuntu 22.04
+- **Key Steps**:
+  1. Checks out the repository code with submodules (for Hugo themes)
+  2. Sets up Hugo environment (version 0.144.1, extended edition)
+  3. Compiles the static website files with optimization flags
+  4. Publishes the built site to the gh-pages branch

+This automation simplifies the deployment process, eliminating the need for manual builds and deployments.
+With this workflow in place, any team member can contribute content updates by simply pushing changes to the main branch, and the website will automatically rebuild and publish.

+### Technical Note:
+The workflow includes commented code for custom domain configuration, which can be uncommented if the site needs to be published to a custom domain in the future.

 ## Features

 - **Higher Payouts:** Earn more compared to other crowdsourcing platforms.